dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 ### **17.**

 Newspaper readership declined from 40% to 22% in one decade.
-Newspaper readership dropped by 18%, from 40% to 22% in one decade.
+Newspaper readership dropped by 18%,dreasing/falling from  from 40% to 22% in one decade.

 ---